skoszewski/azure-ssl-certificate-provisioner/README.md

 This project automates the provisioning and renewal of SSL certificates for Azure defined DNS records stored in Azure DNS zones.

+The tool uses the ACME protocol (e.g., Let's Encrypt) to obtain SSL certificates and stores them securely in Azure Key Vault.
+It supports DNS-01 challenges for domain validation.

+It is designed to be run as a scheduled task (e.g., via Azure Functions or a cron job) to ensure that certificates are always up-to-date.

+The `run.sh` script provides a simple way to execute the tool in a Docker container.
+Push the Docker image to a container registry and run it in your preferred environment.

 ## Configuration

 The main entry point is `main.py`.
 Set the environment variables below before running it: